JSON-RPC 2.0 Client

 The client library also supports a mechanism to configure the underlying

-You may need this to set custom HTTP request headers, cookies, timeouts or
+You may need this to set custom HTTP request properties such as

 ConnectionConfigurator